 Sevens Report Quarterly Letter will contain:

-We understand that volatile markets are both unnerving and stressful, and we thank you for your ongoing confidence and trust.
-Rest assured that our entire team will remain dedicated to helping you successfully navigate this difficult market environment.
+The strong first-half returns notwithstanding, we understand that volatility can be both unsettling and stressful, and we thank you for your ongoing confidence and trust.
+Rest assured that our entire team will remain dedicated to helping you successfully navigate this market environment.

 Please do not hesitate to contact us with any questions, comments, or to schedule a portfolio review.